openstack-k8s-operators/test-operator/docs/source/guide.rst

 Running Test Operator Locally Outside the Cluster
 -------------------------------------------------
-This is a **quick and easy way** to experiment with the operator during development of a new feature.
+This is an easy way to experiment with the operator during development of a new feature.

 .. code-block:: bash